LudovicaLV/LudovicaLV.github.io/Dyadic_behaviour_method/index.md

 ### R code for the analysis  <br />

-- The R code for the individual analysis, explained in Section 2 and 3, can be dowloaded [here]().

-- The R code for the pair analysis, explained in Section 2 and in our [SOF](https://ludovicalv.github.io/PDFs/Elep_paper.pdf), can be dowloaded [here]().

-- The R code for the frequency analysis, explained in Section 2 and in our [SOF](https://ludovicalv.github.io/PDFs/Elep_paper.pdf), can be dowloaded [here]().
+- The R code for the individual analysis, the pair analysis and the frequency analysis, explained in Section 2, 3 and in our [SOF](https://ludovicalv.github.io/PDFs/Elep_paper.pdf), can be dowloaded [here]().

 To perform all these analysis procedures we used [RStudio](https://rstudio.com/).